meolar/supertux-wiki/Current-Design-Document.md

 **Scripting events based off of a time of day**

 There should be support for adding scripts that only happen if the player is playing at a certain time of day.
+Possibly a variable in Squirrel Scripting, `time-of-day`.
+It could work in 24-hour, and return something like this: 1234, 0952, 1602, etc.

 **After-a-while easter eggs/Idle-Graphics**

 Snowballs and other enemies do a little break after a while.
-After all, they were walking for so much time… Tux, after a while of not moving, also gets angry and curses the screen.
+After all, they were walking for so much time… Tux, after a while of not moving, sits down and eventually falls asleep.
+To wake Tux up, the player needs to press any key, and after a moment Tux will wake up.
 Jumpy just stops jumping after a while